 Pollution has become a serious problem for China

 When Deng Xiaoping decided to make China become a global industrial powerhouse in 1980, the country had no choice but to rely on coal.
 A few years later, China finally became the world’s leading industrial and economic power.
 However, this development happened to the detriment of the environment and the health of the Chinese.
 Today, they are no longer afraid to openly express their anger to the government.
 It was previously considered unpatriotic to complain about pollution.
 But after several years of daily suffering and seeing the situation getting worst and worst, residents are now requiring the government to do something about it.
 Indeed, after killing several million people, pollution has become more than a serious problem for China.
 As the world’s most polluting country, producing more than 28% of the global greenhouse gas emissions, China has realized the importance and the seriousness of the situation.

 Pollution awareness: A major political turning point

 2013 was the year of the first major political turning point when Xi Jinping launched a series of reforms to reduce the use of coal.
-Those ones have been so effective that the country has ever had to import it, pushing coal prices upon the world market.
+Those ones have been so effective that the country has never had to import them, pushing coal prices upon the world market.
 While the United States withdrew from the Paris agreement, China proves its determination in its fight against pollution.
 It has been verified through the cancellation of new thermal power plant projects, the drastic reduction of coal mines, strengthened control of polluting factories, the construction of a “green city“, a reforestation campaign, and so on.

 A green revolution to come?